hmrc/accessibility-empathy-hub/resources/README.md

 - [Roller banners](roller-banners/)
 - [Statistics Board](statistics-board/)

-To set up our Chromebooks we followed the guidance from GDS to [create the seven accessibility personas](https://alphagov.github.io/accessibility-personas/).
+To set up our Chromebooks we followed the guidance from Government Digital Service (GDS) accessibility team to [create the seven accessibility personas](https://alphagov.github.io/accessibility-personas/).

-Please email us at [accessibility.team@hmrc.gov.uk](mailto:accessibility.team@hmrc.gov.uk) if you have any questions or want to know moreabout what we did.
+Please email us at [accessibility.team@hmrc.gov.uk](mailto:accessibility.team@hmrc.gov.uk) if you have any questions or want to know more about what we did.